Electricity Smart Meters NSW & Victoria - Complete Guide

 - "Smart meters will over-charge you."

-- One smart meter installation even allegedly electrocuted a woman.
+- One smart meter installation even allegedly electrocuted a woman in Victoria.

 Fast forward to now and many people are still worried about smart electricity meters.
 New concerns include the health impacts of 5G or EMF radiation (for which there is no evidence).